 Wade frowned.
 He pulled the sheath of papers he had brought with him, stripping the ribbon that tied them together.

 “A lot of the sales reports here are for the goods that proved faulty.
-They’re goods authorized and supplied by Laramie.”
-Wade said.
-He didn’t want to spell it out: Either Laramie was useless at his job, or he was a crook.
+They’re goods authorized and supplied by Laramie,” Wade said.
+He didn’t want to spell it out.
+Either Laramie was useless at his job, or he was a crook.

+Another reason to speak to that widow, Wade thought of the woman who had come to talk to him, Anna Turner.
+She had been fierce, and strong, and it wasn’t just her looks that were so striking.
+From the way she had glared, and not seemed scared of riding into a camp full of working men at all, Wade thought she was probably a force to be reckoned with.

+Mrs Nash lived here in Cheyenne, so she probably knows a thing or two about this Silas Laramie, right?
+She could tell me if he was a crook or not.

 “Wade.”
-Franklin drew himself up, one hand slapping the arm rest a little more forcefully.
+Franklin drew himself up, one hand slapping the arm rest a little too forcefully.
 “You need to drop it.
-We cant afford to make enemies.
+We can’t afford to make enemies.
 Not if we’re already behind by a month.
 There are countless other rail companies who want nothing more than to see Union Pacific fail.”

 Oh really?